WaCoDiS/data-envelope-discovery-ui/README.md

 # DataEnvelopeDiscoveryUI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.
+This project is an Angular based Webapp for discovering WaCoDiS Data Envelopes

 ## Development server